Wednesday, June 28, 2017

 HTC Touch Pro (2008)

 It was an awesome device and I was quite sad seeing the Windows Mobile platform and later XDA community around it die, because the phone effectively died with it.
-To this day, almost a decade later, I still consider it the best one yet.
+To this day, almost a decade later, I still consider it the best one I've ever owned.

 I'm happy with my iPhone SE, I did some critical work from it, so I appreciate what Apple and app developers did with iOS.
-But what I miss is to be able to dock the phone and use it as a desktop computer.
+But what I miss is to be able to dock the phone and use it as a PC or Mac.
+This is already quite possible with Android or even a modern iPad, but... it's still a mobile device.

 Sunday, June 25, 2017